RAPID: Retrofitting IEEE 802.11ay Access Points for Indoor Human Detection and Sensing: Implementation

 \subsection{Full-duplex operation}

-To bring radar capabilities to the experimentation platform, it is necessary to enable simultaneous operation of the TX and RX chains.
+To bring radar capabilities to the experimentation platform, it is necessary to support simultaneous operation of the TX and RX chains.
 This is achieved by concurrently enabling transmit and receive sub-systems in the RF front-end, and by enhancing the functionality of the baseband processor.

-The $60$~GHz front-ends used in this work \cite{SIVERSIMA} are laboratory equipment designed for \textit{proof-of-concept} communication systems.
-In these devices, carrier frequency is generated from a $45$~MHz clock, which introduces severe \ac{cfo} and destroys the phase coherence between the \ac{cir} estimates obtained from consecutive packets.
-This makes the extraction of \ac{md} signatures infeasible with two separate co-located antennas.
-Instead, we use both transmit and receive arrays from the same RF front-end (see \fig{fig:testbed}).
-This way, up and down conversion sub-systems are fed by the same local oscillator which keeps \ac{cfo} levels in the range of $[-40, 40]$~Hz, as shown in \fig{fig:CFO}.
-Although transmit and receive arrays are directly next to each other, no complex analog or digital self-interference cancellation techniques are required.
-Thanks to the directive \ac{bp}s and the robustness of the Golay Sequences of the TRN units, the system only requires some power control.
-Specifically, we adjust the transmit amplifier gain to meet two requirements: \textit{(i)} not to saturate the receive antennas and down-conversion stages because of the self-interference, which would destroy the channel measurements; \textit{(ii)} to provide enough gain to receive sufficient signal strength from the reflections coming from human subjects in an indoor laboratory environment.
-In \fig{fig:CIR}, we show the \ac{cir} measurements obtained from multiple \ac{bp}s within a packet, by marking the self interference path and the reflections from the test room, where the different amplitudes correspond to the different \ac{bp} shapes towards the direction of the reflectors.
+The $60$~GHz front-ends used in this work \cite{SIVERSIMA} are laboratory equipment designed for early stage proof-of-concept communication systems.
+The carrier frequency is generated from a $45$~MHz clock, which introduces significant \ac{cfo} and destroys the phase coherence between the \ac{cir} estimates obtained from consecutive packets.
+This would make the extraction of \ac{md} signatures infeasible with two independent co-located antennas.
+Instead, by using both transmit and receive arrays from the same RF front-end (see \fig{fig:testbed}), up and down conversion sub-systems are fed by the same local oscillator which keeps \ac{cfo} levels in the range of $[-40, 40]$~Hz, as shown in \fig{fig:CFO}.
+Although transmit and receive arrays are directly next to each other, \emph{no complex analog or digital self-interference cancellation techniques are required}.
+Thanks to the directional \ac{bp}s and the robustness of the Golay Sequences of the TRN units, the system only requires some transmit power control to avoid saturating the receive antennas and down-conversion stages.
+In \fig{fig:cir}, we show the \ac{cir} measurements obtained from multiple \ac{bp}s within a packet, by marking the self interference path and the reflections from the test room, where the different amplitudes correspond to the different \ac{bp} shapes towards the direction of the reflectors.